CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

    ![](Images/img160.png)

-1. The recipient of the message will recieve a notification about the recieved private message.
+1. The recipient of the message will receive a notification about the received private message.

 1. Explore through other options available in yammer.